 - Use cold cream – Cream has to be cold to whip.
 If it is not cold from the fridge it is very hard to get it to whip to stiff peaks.
 This is key to having a soft, fluffy whipped cream that hold its shape longer.

-- Chill the bowl and the whip – If you live in a particularly warm or humid climate, chill your bowl and the whip in the fridge before using it.
-This will help the cream to stay cold during whipping process.
+- Chill the bowl and the whip – Chill your bowl and the whip in the freezer before using it, at least 15 minutes.
+This will help the cream to stay cold during whipping process, and will produce a stiff and stable whipped frosting that can be used for piping and decorating.
 A warm bowl and whip can hinder in making a fluffy whipped cream.